Video about Maestro Barbosa-Vásquez work

 Opera, Orchestra, and Ballet Conductor.

 The International Press references Maestro Diego as a “Musical Genius” and “synonymous of energy, knowledge, and confidence of high artistic quality”.
 Due to his outstanding international career, Maestro Barbosa-Vásquez was named by ProColombia as Ambassador of Colombia Country Brand.
-Besides, he is a Professional Member (as Opera, Orchestra, and Ballet Conductor) of the League of American Orchestras and Opera America.
+He is a Professional Member (as an Opera, Orchestra, and Ballet Conductor) of the League of American Orchestras and Opera America.

-Diego has been Guest Conductor of the Wabash Valley Youth Symphony (IN, USA), OCSA Symphony Orchestra (CA, USA), Youth Symphony Orchestra of El Salvador (El Salvador) in four opportunities, Caldas Symphony Orchestra (Caldas, Colombia) and Choir and Founding Orchestra of Esperanza Azteca Program (Puebla, México).
+Diego has been Assistant and Cover Conductor of Indiana University Opera and Ballet Theater (Bloomington Indiana, USA), IU Conducting Fellow of Indianapolis Symphony, Assistant Conductor of Nashville Symphony, and Guest Conductor of the Wabash Valley Youth Symphony (IN, USA), OCSA Symphony Orchestra (CA, USA), Youth Symphony Orchestra of El Salvador (El Salvador) in four opportunities, Caldas Symphony Orchestra (Caldas, Colombia), and Choir and Founding Orchestra of Esperanza Azteca Program (Puebla, México).
 Recognized by Colfuturo - Colombia as “Talented Pride of Colombia” Maestro Diego was Artistic & Music Director of the World Music Symphony Orchestra in California-USA, Music and Artistic Director of Huila Philharmonic, Chief Conductor of E&P® Symphony Orchestra, Symphony Orchestra of Huila Conservatory and Rock Symphony Orchestra.
 Diego was chief Conductor of E&P Choirs of Cajicá, Colina, and Aparecida; Choral Conductor at “Tocar y Luchar Cafam-Colombia” and Head of the Virrey Solís-E&P Conservatory.
-As a performer Maestro Barbosa-Vásquez was Principal Viola at Caldas Symphony Orchestra, Juan N. Corpas Symphony Orchestra, Colombia Joven Symphony Orchestra, Camerata Acordanza, Orchestra of the “Art and Opera for All Foundation,” Unimúsica Symphony Orchestra, Bogotá Symphony Orchestra FOSBO, and Scholarship holder and Founder of the Young Colombian Philharmonic (FJC).
+As a performer, Maestro Barbosa-Vásquez was Principal Viola at Caldas Symphony Orchestra, Juan N. Corpas Symphony Orchestra, Colombia Joven Symphony Orchestra, Camerata Acordanza, Orchestra of the “Art and Opera for All Foundation,” Unimúsica Symphony Orchestra, Bogotá Symphony Orchestra FOSBO, and Scholarship holder and Co-Founder Member of the Filarmónica Joven de Colombia (FJC).

-Furthermore, with more than 13 years of experience in the Arts Administration world, in addition of leading multiple organizations, he holds an "associate degree/Executive Certficate) from the Global Leaders Program of OA (Orchestra of the Americas) in Orchestra, Artistic, and Musical Organization Administration.
+Furthermore, with more than 13 years of experience in the Arts Administration world, in addition to leading multiple organizations, he holds an “Associate Degree” (Executive Certificate) from the Global Leaders Program of OA (Orchestra of the Americas) in Orchestra, Artistic, and Musical Organizations Administration.